webforj/webforj-documentation/docs/layouts/app-layout.md

 ### Drawer Breakpoint

 Be default, when the screen width is 800px or less , the drawer will be switched to popover mode.
 This is called the breakpoint.
 Popover mode means that the drawer will pop over the content area with an overlay.
-It is possible to configure the breakpoint by using the BBjAppLayout:setDrawerBreakpoint method and the breakpoint must be a valid media query.
+It is possible to configure the breakpoint by using the DwcAppLayout:setDrawerBreakpoint method and the breakpoint must be a valid media query.

 For instance, in the following sample. we configure the drawer breakpoint to be 500px or less.